SoftwareAG/webmethods-api-control-plane/README.md

 ## ⚠️ Please note that due to issues in API Gateway 10.15 Fix 5, the connectivity between API Control Plane and API Gateway is impacted.
-Please do not upgrade API Gateway to 10.15 Fix 5 if you want to connect with API Control Plane.
-10.15 Fix 4 is still compatible for the API Gateway and API Control Plane connectivity. </span>
+Please do not use API Gateway to 10.15 Fix 5 if you want to connect with API Control Plane.
+Use 10.15 Fix 4 or Fix 6 for the API Gateway and API Control Plane connectivity. </span>

 # webMethods API Control Plane